-6 For non-Western Carolina University faculty Affiliate Graduate Faculty Status appointments are limited to two-years from the time of initial appointment.
+&lt;sup>6 For non-Western Carolina University faculty Affiliate Graduate Faculty Status appointments are limited to two-years from the time of initial appointment.

-- 3. Receive approvals of Affiliate Graduate Faculty status from the Department Head, Dean of the College, and Provost. - c.
+- Request reappointment to this status by completing the Graduate Faculty Status Application Form and, if at time of major collegial review event, also check the "Graduate Faculty Status" box on their AA-12; - 2.
+Provide documentation in their application, dossier, or evaluation materials of their qualifications for Affiliate Graduate Faculty status with the evaluation materials: and - 3.
+Receive approvals of Affiliate Graduate Faculty status from the Department Head, Dean of the College, and Provost. - c.
 Administrative Reassignment: anyone holding Graduate Faculty status at the time of administrative reassignment can maintain that status unless the home academic department does not recommend Graduate Faculty Reappointment at any time.